-Most of Corsair's gaming hardware lineup supports iCUE in some manner or another, whether it's a mechanical keyboard with RGB lighting, an all-in-one CPU cooler with custom pump and fan speed controls.
+Most of Corsair’s gaming hardware lineup supports iCUE in one way or another, whether it’s a mechanical keyboard with RGB lighting or an all-in-one CPU cooler with custom pump and fan speed controls.
 All of it can be controlled by iCUE and tweaked to your specification.

-Even the ST1000 headset stand gives you some iCUE control thanks to its RGB lighting integration.
+Even the ST100 headset stand gives you some iCUE control thanks to its RGB lighting integration.